infinilabs/console/docs/content.en/docs/release-notes/_index.md

 ### Breaking changes

 ### Features
+- add allocation to activities if is cluster health change and changed to red.

 ### Bug fix
 - fix: query thread pool metrics when cluster uuid is empty

 ### Improvements
+- Optimize UI of agent list when its columns are overflow.
+- add loading to each row in overview table.

 ## 1.27.0 (2024-12-09)